caprica/spa-spring-react/README.md

 The end result is really simple but getting to this point is really not.
 Don't believe me?
 Well you're here aren't you.
 Just try and work it all out yourself before looking at this code, you'll understand the misery.

+This project uses ReactJS, using AnguluarJS or any other client framework should be very similar.

 Anyway, here it is, a skeleton project for a single page web application using SpringMVC for the middle tier.

 Key features: